Best Ethereum Mining Pools

 PPS+ is sort of a mix between PPS and PPLNS.
 Compared to the PPS model, which only awards miners block rewards and does not allocate tx fees, PPS+ assigns bonuses to miners and allocates all the rewards.

-Ethermine, the second most popular Ethereum mining pool allows for anonymous mining with a Real time PPLNS payout scheme.
-The pool prides itself with instant payouts as soon as the payout threshold has been met (0.05 ETH).
+Ethermine, the most popular Ethereum mining pool, allows for anonymous mining with a real time PPLNS payout scheme.
+The pool prides itself with instant payouts as soon as the payout threshold has been met (minimum 0.05 ETH).

 The pool has a 1% fee and pays out for block rewards and fees as well.
-You can also mine Ethereum Classic, Zcash and Ycash with Ethermine.
+You can also mine Ethereum Classic, Zcash, Beam, Ravencoin and Ycash with Ethermine.

-Founded in April 2013 in Beijing, F2Pool is one of the oldest Ethereum mining pools around.
-The pool uses a PPS and PPS+ payment scheme with a 2.5% fee and a payment threshold of 0.1 ETH.
+Originally founded in April 2013 in Beijing to mine Bitcoin and Litecoin, F2Pool is one of the oldest Ethereum mining pools around.
+The pool uses a PPS and PPS+ payment scheme with a 2% fee and a payment threshold of 0.1 ETH.

 Aside from Ethereum, you can mine over 40 other cryptocurrencies with F2Pool.